Best Medicare Advantage Plans in Iowa (2026)

 WHY CHOOSE AN HMO PLAN?

-HMO plans use smaller provider networks and require you to select a primary care physician who'll coordinate your healthcare needs.
-You'll need referrals to see specialists, but you'll pay significantly less in monthly premiums and out-of-pocket costs.
+HMO plans use smaller provider networks and require a primary care physician to coordinate your care.
+Referrals are required for specialists and monthly premiums and out-of-pocket costs are lower than other plan types.

 Best HMO-POS Medicare Advantage Plans in Iowa